xml300/todo-app/README.md

-# NextJS Todo App
+# ReactJS Todo App

-This is a Todo application implemented using NextJS.
+This is a Todo Application that implemented using ReactJS.

 ## Setting Up the Project